jackworthen/photo-sphere/README.md

 ### Image Handling

 - Proper EXIF orientation handling for correct image display
-- Efficient thumbnail generation
+- Efficient thumbnail generation for all supported formats
-- Support for various image formats
+- HEIC/HEIF format support with automatic conversion for display
 - Graceful handling of corrupted or unsupported files
+- Placeholder generation for unsupported formats
+- Cross-platform file opening in default image viewers

+## 📸 Screenshots

+*Add screenshots of your application here*

 ## 🚧 Development